Supporting wellbeing

 Partner with us

-The Medavie Foundation provides grants and facilitates collaboration and knowledge sharing with organizations operating in the communities where we live and work.
+The Medavie Foundation provides one-year grants and facilitates collaboration and knowledge sharing with organizations operating in the communities where we live and work.
+In some cases, the Medavie Foundation may invite established partners that demonstrate sustained progress in our focus areas to apply for multi-year funding, recognizing that meaningful impact often takes time.

 While there are numerous worthwhile approaches and organizations dedicated to enhancing our communities, the Medavie Foundation partners with organizations that: